Polikarpov I-180: Testing and evaluation

 According to some recent historians, such as Mikhail Maslov, the cancellation of the I-180 was caused by personal and non content-related reasons and might be considered an error.
 Especially after Chkalov's death, the Soviet authorities started to promote young designers, in preference to Polikarpov, despite the fact that the I-180 was the best performing Soviet fighter at the time of its cancellation and that it was faster than the Bf 109.
-One prototype series I-180 developed a speed of 585 km/h, that could be improved after projected changes, such as adding a closed canopy.
+One prototype series I-180 developed a speed of 585 km/h that could be improved after projected changes, such as adding a closed canopy.
 The next best fighter, Yakovlev's I-26 (Yak-1 prototype), suffered from a troublesome and protracted development cycle, but Alexander Sergeyevich Yakovlev was one of Stalin's favorites, which most probably saved his design.
-In addition, the I-180 could have been available much earlier than the Yak-1 and LaGG-3 types, and there was the possibility of producing it with a temporary M-87 engine, until the M-88 could be improved.
+In addition, the I-180 could have been available much earlier than the Yak-1 and LaGG-3 types, and producing it with a temporary M-87 engine, until the M-88 could be improved, was a possibility.
 Crashes of I-180 prototypes were mostly accidental, and should not be regarded as disqualifying the design.
 Moreover, the I-180 showed much fewer "teething problems" than its counterparts, especially the Yak-1, confirming Polikarpov's competence in aircraft design.
 Another advantage was that the construction of the I-180 was similar to the I-16, which was familiar to the Soviet industry and pilots, but handling of the I-180 was even easier and it was more stable.
 The same situation recurred with Polikarpov's next design, the advanced I-185, based on the I-180 design.